samowitsch/minimig-arm-controller-0805/README.md

 ## How to flash the ARM Controller firmware

+The needed firmware [you can find here](https://www.a1k.org/forum/index.php?threads/39601/) (requires registration).

 ### Flash standalone

 1. Connect the TEST header pins with a jumper.
 Then power up the board with 3.3 V connected to the